sofakid/Skoarcery/README.md

 - [lex.sc] - Lexical analyser, defines classes for each token, extending SkoarToke.
     - in Skoar, we call them Tokes, in Skoarcery, they are Terminals, or tokens.

-- [rdpp.sc] - Recursive decsent predictive parser.
+- [rdpp.sc] - Recursive descent predictive parser.
 Builds the parse tree.

 ### The Hand Coded Code - Mostly The Runtime